Gagan2435/Gagan2435/README.md

 <td width="100%">

 ### [GPU-Accelerated Image Super-Resolution](https://github.com/Gagan2435/UCS645/tree/main/Project)
-A four-layer CNN (FinalSRCNN) trained twice — once on CPU with PyTorch, once on hand-written CUDA C++ kernels — to get a real, measured GPU speedup instead of a claimed one.
-Every stage of the training loop, from forward convolution to the Adam optimizer update, was written as its own CUDA kernel rather than delegated to a framework.
+Most papers report a GPU speedup number without ever showing the CPU side of the comparison.
+This one builds both — the same four-layer CNN, trained under identical conditions, once with PyTorch on CPU and once with CUDA C++ written from scratch — so the speedup isn't a claim, it's a measurement.
+Every stage of the training loop, from forward convolution to the Adam optimizer update, runs as its own hand-written CUDA kernel.

 **Result:** 2.31× faster training (1,447.88s → 626.26s), with the GPU run also converging to a lower final loss.